GoBootcamp/book/chapters/basic_concepts.md

 access the 4th element of the array.

 Slices, the type that we are going to see next is more often used, due to the fact that we don't always know in advance the length of the array we need.

 ## Slices
 \label{sec:slices}

+Slices wrap arrays to give a more general, powerful, and convenient interface to sequences of data.
+Except for items with explicit dimension such as transformation matrices, most array programming in Go is done with slices rather than simple arrays.

+Slices hold references to an underlying array, and if you assign one slice to another, both refer to the same array.
+If a function takes a slice argument, changes it makes to the elements of the slice will be visible to the caller, analogous to passing a pointer to the underlying array.

 A slice points to an array of values and also includes a length.
 Slices can be resized since they are just a wrapper on top of another